zng-ui/zng/TODO/_current.md

+* Implement logical tree, based on the ego-tree, but with u32 indexes.
+   - After, try to optimize node representation, we build the tree in a way that should let us check if a widget belongs to an ancestor only by knowing the ancestor index and its descendant count.

 * Implement quad-tree updating.
    - Do update after the frame is send, not in finalize.
    - Maybe we can separate widgets that move a lot to a "dynamic" list, instead of rebuilding the quad-tree.